To provide confidentiality of image data while in transport to the

 device or while residing on an external flash,

 MCUBoot has support

 The image header needs to flag this image as

 a TLV with the key must be present in the image.
 When upgrading the

-validation).
-If swap upgrades are enabled, the image located in
+decrypted (after validation).
+If swap upgrades are enabled, the image

-The encrypted image support is supposed to allow for confidentiality if the image is not residing on the device or is written to external storage, eg a SPI flash being used for slot1.
+The encrypted image support is supposed to allow for confidentiality if the image is not residing on the device or is written to external storage, eg a SPI flash being used for the secondary slot.